D-Star-AI/dsRAG/README.md

 - `OllamaEmbedding`

 #### Reranker
 The Reranker components define the reranker.
 This is used after the vector database search (and before RSE) to provide a more accurate ranking of chunks.
+This is optional, but highly recommended.
+If you don't want to use a reranker, you can use the `NoReranker` class for this component.

 The currently available options are:
 - `CohereReranker`
 - `VoyageReranker`
+- `NoReranker`

 #### LLM
 This defines the LLM to be used for document title generation, document summarization, and section summarization in AutoContext.